The similarities are probably not leaping at you….. Colour? Shape? Taste??!! Surely not…..

 However, there are some important analogies that can be drawn between the ripening of an avocado and the developmental readiness of a child to transition to school and deal with the enormous cognitive, linguistic, social, and physical demands of life in and out of the classroom.

 People who are familiar with my work will know that for over a decade, I have been carrying out research on the language and social skills of young people in the youth justice system.
-I have blogged about this research previously and copies of relevant papers can be found on my Monash University homepage.
+I have blogged about this research previously and copies of relevant papers can be found on my La Trobe University homepage.

 In a nutshell, this research shows that some 50% of young people in the youth justice system (whether on community-based or custodial orders) have clinically significant expressive and receptive language difficulties.
 I am not keen on using the term “specific language impairment” for this population, because in all likelihood, their difficulties are anything but “specific”, reflecting a broad range of biopsychosocial risks in early life.
 Regardless of the terminology, however language and learning difficulties are strikingly evident in this population (though often misunderstood by others).

 An almost universal feature of the early histories of these young people is their disaffection with school, their histories of suspension and exclusion, their very poor levels of academic achievement, and of course, their early departure from school, invariably with no marketable employment skills.